 - Sleeping bag, pillow, or blanket (can also be provided by the agency for free

-N.B, the route can be changed only for good to attend local activity like camel caravan, salt miners.
+N.B, the route can be changed only for good to attend local activities like camel caravan, salt miners.